CCurl/c3/README.md

 ## c3 startup behavior
 When c3 starts:
 - For every parameter on the command line:
-  - If c3 can open the parameter as a file, load it.
+  - If c3 can open the parameter as a file, queue it up to be loaded.
   - Else, set the (numeric only) value to a register based on the parameter's position.

 ## Adding new opcodes to c3